borelli28/firmware_cracker_macos/README.md

 `child.sendline('YourNewFirmwarePasswordHere')  # Replace with new firmware password here`

-You need a password list and replace the path in brute.py `with open('./rockyou.txt', 'r') as file:`
+You need a password list and replace the path in brute.py, `with open('./rockyou.txt', 'r') as file:`

-Run the program
+Run the program,
 `python brute.py`